Rescue Lioness Simona

 From hotel captivity to a new life at LIONSROCK

-Simona, a lioness born in 2006, has a remarkable rescue story that highlights both the cruelty of wildlife exploitation and the hope that comes with second chances.
+Simona, a lioness born in 2006, has a remarkable rescue story that reflects both the harsh reality of wildlife exploitation and the hope that comes with a second chance at life.

-In March 2010, Simona was discovered living in unsuitable conditions at a hotel in the town of Melnik, Bulgaria.
-At around four years old, she had spent part of her young life in captivity—kept not for conservation or care, but likely as an attraction for visitors.
-With the help of the Bulgarian authorities, her situation came to light, and she was swiftly confiscated to ensure her safety and well-being.
+In March 2010, Simona was found living in unsuitable conditions at a hotel in the town of Melnik in Bulgaria.
+At only about four years old, she had already spent part of her life in captivity, kept not for conservation or proper care, but most likely as an attraction for visitors.
+When the Bulgarian authorities became aware of her situation, they acted swiftly and confiscated her to ensure her safety and well-being.

-Following her rescue, Simona was temporarily moved to the Sofia Zoo, which kindly offered her refuge while long-term arrangements were made.
-Just a few months later, on 29 October 2010, Simona arrived at her forever home: LIONSROCK Big Cat Sanctuary in South Africa.
+After her rescue, Simona was temporarily taken to Sofia Zoo, which kindly provided her with a safe place to stay while long-term plans were made for her future.
+Just a few months later, on 29 October 2010, she was transported to her permanent home at LIONSROCK Big Cat Sanctuary in South Africa.